mahuntington/django-notes/django.md

 python -m pip install Django
 ```

 Let's create a new django project.
-Go to where on your computer you want your app to be stored and run:
+Go to where on your computer you want your app to be stored and run (`django_rest_api` can be whatever we want the project to be called`):

 ```
 django-admin startproject django_rest_api